-While I would say that I am fairly well traveled, given I have been to over 50 countries to date, there is something about the joy of discovering an unknown place or finding something new in one you sort of know.
+While I would say that I am fairly well-traveled, given I have been to over 50 countries to date, there is something about the joy of discovering an unknown place or finding something new in a familiar place.
 My addiction to travel is two-fold:

-1) I like to avoid my feelings and what better place to do it than among strangers?
+1) I like to avoid my feelings and what better place to do so than among strangers?

-2) The freedom, the people you meet, the food you taste and the fabulous wardrobe I come home with.
+2) The freedom, the people you meet, the food you taste and the fabulous wardrobe I bring home.
 I love to share my findings with friends, clients or any unsuspecting individual who will listen.

 Somehow I still get tongue tied when someone asks me my favorite place.
-The truth is, you could send me to Paris 18 times a year and I would probably still get excited.
-But I find my answer is always, Michigan.
+The truth is, you could send me to Paris 18 times a year; I would probably still get excited.
+But I find my answer is always Michigan.
 Nothing quite says summer to me like family vacation and we’ve been heading there every year since I can remember.

-You may recall the infamous Chevy Chase movies– “Christmas Vacation” with the Griswolds…if so, you have a good idea what going on vacay with the Guzy’s (affectionately referred to as the Guzwalds) is like.
-We didn’t have a lot of money growing up, but somehow my family always found a way to bring us out into the wilderness for the summer all crammed in a cabin.
-It was like camp, but with your family.
+You may recall the infamous Chevy Chase movies– “Christmas Vacation” with the Griswolds.
+If so, you have a good idea what going on vacay with the Guzy’s (affectionately referred to as the Guzwalds) is like.
+We didn’t have a lot of money growing up, but somehow my family always found a way to bring us out into the wilderness for the summer, all crammed in a cabin no less.
+It was like camp, only with your family instead of all children your age.
 And my family decided to even make t-shirts to commemorate our insanity: C.A.M.P.
 G.A.M.P.

 Growing up, after sunset when it was pitch black, My Grandpa “Buzz” Gamp and mom had a fun tradition of bringing us kids down to the secluded lighthouse with only one flash light.
 Inevitably Buzz disappeared (and usually my mom) and we were left to make our way back to the cabin in the dark.
 To set the stage for you, this is a good ¾ mile walk, with no streetlights in the middle of the woods—yes there were bear sightings and other wild animals.
 Now Buzz, my mom and sometimes Uncle Tony would be waiting along the way to scare the living bee-jeezus out of us.
 It wasn’t the jump out and scream, no…Buzz might be waiting in some tree with a flashlight under his chin and a shirt over his face.
 Mom was famous for warthog impersonations and Uncle Tony for his gentle hand that he would silently walk up behind you and rest on your shoulder.
 All of these tactics were terrifying and would send me, my sisters and cousins screaming in to darkness—our only safety was that we were faster than them.
 The sheer irony that I was more terrified of running into my mother, grandpa or uncle over a bear should tell you something.